news

 By positioning itself as a communication tool with crypto integrations, the app appealed directly to crypto-curious users.
 Once installed, it requested access to photos and media, standard for messaging apps, but in this case, that access was exploited to sweep the entire photo gallery.

-“Although we suspect the attackers’ main goal is to find screenshots of crypto wallet seed phrases, other sensitive data could also be present in the stolen images,”
+“Although we suspect the attackers’ main goal is to find screenshots of crypto wallet seed phrases, other sensitive data could also be present in the stolen images,” Kaspersky warned in its report.

 2) “币coin” Portfolio Tracker (iOS)

-The second app identified was an iOS app named 币coin,” designed to look like a harmless portfolio tracker.
+The second app identified was an iOS app named “币coin,” designed to look like a harmless portfolio tracker.
 It was listed on the Apple App Store before being pulled down after disclosure by security teams.

 Fake portfolio trackers are a favorite trick for spyware developers, especially as more crypto holders rely on mobile apps to monitor balances.
 By posing as a financial tool, SparkKitty used this app to quietly exfiltrate users’ private screenshots.